Discordanian/AoC/2025/README.md

 # Thoughts on Conclusion of 2025
 I learned a lot about Godot.
 Originally I was making each day a static class, but there really is no reason to do this.
 And by not doing that, I can have class variables that are accessible to each function/method in the class.

+The reduced set of days for Adevent of Code was a bit of a plus.
+The last 3 days were difficult questions but doable.
+And I'm not spending 4 hours on Christmas day doing the last solve.